jimeh/common-flow/common-flow.md

            create a version bump commit and release tag directly on the release branch.
         4. A long-term release branch MUST be created from the relevant release tag.
-For example if there is a security fix for all 2.9.x releases, the latest of which is "2.9.7", we create a new branch called "release-2.9" off of the "2.9.7" release tag.
+For example if the master branch is on version 2.11.4 and there is a security fix for all 2.9.x releases, the latest of which is "2.9.7".
+Create a new branch called "release-2.9" off of the "2.9.7" release tag.
 The security fix release will then end up being version "2.9.8".
 7. Bug Fixes & Rollback
     1. You MUST NOT under any circumstances force push to the master branch.
     2. If a change branch which has been merged into the master branch is found